behemot-biz/bokashi/README.md

 I wanted contrast between headlines and bread text, I used the site fontpair.co for inspiration.
 I decided to use Playfair Display for all headlines and Source Sans 3 for bread text.

-A quite funny thing, later when I was looking around for some inspiration I found the same headline font on a swedish site, selling all things needed for bokash composting, bokashi.se, so I guess it was a good choice.
+A quite funny thing, later when I was looking around for some inspiration, I found the same headline font on a Swedish site, selling all things needed for bokashi composting, bokashi.se, so I guess it was a good choice.

 ### Colours
 I selected brown and shades of green.
 Brown for the bokashi brans and the good soil it creates.
 Green for the great food I get when growing in the nutrient soil I get from the compost.